aRcHmaGe333/ECOmpile/README.md

 ## Why this repo exists

-- Offer a navigable, citation-friendly summary for stakeholders.
+- To inform stakeholders and provide a citation-friendly summary.
+- To enlist backing for a high-potential, indispensible concept.
-- Capture governance, roadmap, and SDK guidance so utility of ECOmpile can be achieved.
+- To document governance, a roadmap and SDK guidance so that the value of ECOmpile can be actualized.

 ---